Diawling National Park

-The Diawling National Park lies in south west Mauritania around the Senegal River delta.
-During the rainy season, much of the park consists of large lakes.
-It is known for having over 220 species of identified birds, including pelicans, black storks, and flamingos, and also for its fish.
+Diawling National Park lies in south-west Mauritania around the Senegal River delta.
+The park is an important wildlife sanctuary.

+History

+The park was established in 1991.
+Opposition to its establishment came mainly from the local inhabitants, who feared a similar fate as that of the populace of Djoudj, over the river in Senegal, when the Djoudj National Bird Sanctuary was established in 1971.
+They were fearful of the consequences of a protected area, which would mean that grazing and fishing would be prohibited or limited, ending a way of life that their tribes had always known.

-Geography and establishment
+Geography

-Diawling National Park was established in 1991.
 The park sprawls over an area of 16,000 hectares, all of which was once a floodplain.
-The Senegal River acts like a boundary between the park and the Djoudj National Bird Sanctuary, which was established in 1971.
-The Djoudj National Bird Sanctuary is located in the Republic of Senegal.
-The opposition to the establishment of the Diawling National Park came mostly from the local inhabitants, who feared a similar fate as that of the populace of Djoudj.
-They were fearful of the consequences of a protected area, which would mean that grazing and fishing would be prohibited or limited, ending a way of life that their tribes had always known.

-Diawling is part of a Trans-Border Biosphere Reserve that is a popular bird nesting site because of the combination of fresh and salt water at the Senegal River delta.
-The park also has a significant population of primates, wart hogs and wild donkeys.
+The Senegal River acts like a boundary between the park and in Senegal.
+It is part of a Trans-Border Biosphere Reserve that is a popular bird breeding site because of the mixing of fresh and salt water in the Senegal River delta.

-Some of the region's worst malaria is found in this area, due to the construction some years ago of a dam built in the area.
+Some of the region's worst malaria is found in this area, due to the construction of a dam built in the area.
 Bilharzia and invasive plant species have also taken hold.

+Environment

+During the rainy season, much of the park consists of large lakes.
+It is known for having over 220 species of identified birds, as well as many species of fish.

+Birds

 Diawling National Park is home to a remarkable variety of birds.
-The species found here include northern pintail (Anas acuta), northern shoveler (Anas clypeata), greater flamingo (Phoenicopterus roseus), lesser flamingo (Phoeniconaias minor), Eurasian spoonbill (Platalea leucorodia), African spoonbill (Platalea alba), great egret (Casmerodius albus), great white pelican (Pelecanus onocrotalus), Arabian bustard (Ardeotis arabs), pied avocet (Recurvirostra avosetta), slender-billed gull (Larus genei), Caspian tern (Sterna caspia), greater hoopoe-lark (Alaemon alaudipes) and Sudan golden sparrow (Passer luteus).
+The species found here include northern pintail, northern shoveler, greater flamingo, lesser flamingo, Eurasian spoonbill, African spoonbill, great egret, great white pelican, Arabian bustard, pied avocet, slender-billed gull, Caspian tern, greater hoopoe-lark and Sudan golden sparrow.
+The site has also been designated an Important Bird Area (IBA) by BirdLife International because it supports significant wintering populations of waterbirds.

 Mammals

 Nature and man combined to obliterate some species in Diawling.
 Some of the larger mammals perished due to prolonged drought and excessive hunting.
-The last remaining West African lion (Panthera leo leo) in Diawling was shot in 1970, and the last sighting of the red-fronted gazelle was in 1991.
-Today, the only mammals in the park are Spotted hyenas, African golden wolves, warthogs, African wildcats, Cape hares and patas monkeys.
-Other species like the manatee, crocodile, and hippopotamus disappeared with the construction of the dam.
+The last remaining West African lion in Diawling was shot in 1970, and the last sighting of the red-fronted gazelle was in 1991.
+Today, the only mammals in the park are spotted hyenas, African golden wolves, warthogs, African wildcats, Cape hares and patas monkeys.
+Other species, including the African manatee, West African crocodile, and hippopotamus, disappeared with the construction of the dam.